 What is Elastic Beanstalk in AWS?

-AWS Elastic Beanstalk is a compute service which makes it easier for the developers to quickly deploy and manage applications which you upload to the AWS cloud.
+AWS Elastic Beanstalk is a compute service that makes it easier for the developers to quickly deploy and manage applications that you upload to the AWS cloud.
 Developers simply upload their application to the AWS cloud, and then let the AWS Beanstalk provision and handle the configuration for you.
 Your application will be provided with capacity provisioning, load balancing, auto-scaling, and health monitoring.

 How does Elastic Beanstalk in AWS work?